MohammedSaLah-Eldeen/supermaker.tech/content/posts/mckinsey-forward-foundation.md

 >
 > - In the middle, discover more, but challenge yourself to test your learned knowledge.
 >
-> - At the end, you'll have learned the needed skills, more challenges will give you the correct experience.
+> - At the end, you'll have learned the needed skills, more challenges will give more expertise.

+### Communication for Impact

+No matter how hard I try, I can't remember how big is the number of bad conversions that I held.
+Those conversations were really terrible experinces and to be honest most of them went that way because I was a bad communicator, I always jump to conclusions and try to act as if I know a something completely to strengthen my point of view while not even thinking of the opinions of other people.
+Pathetic, isn't it?
+Well I tried to improve how I interact and present my ideas since I felt people who were open to discuss ideas and thoughts with me, began to avoid having more disscussions.
+Thankfully, after a bit of hardwork I was able to have more decent and fruitful disscussions.
+However, I felt something was missing, although I listen and try to understand people's opinion carefullly and I do my best to communicate my ideas and findings, still for a reason a large portion of my discussions were still bad.
+I knew I'm missing something!

+*Ready to know what is that thing?*

+it's the first the thing I learned in this section. which is Empathy!

+#### Empathy

 ### Problem Solving

-### Communication for Impact

 ### Digital Essentials